 DE is trading at a discount to its peers.

-DE is trading at a premium to its peers.
+DE is trading at a valuation on par with its peers.

 Lower.
 Elevated earnings growth rates can lead to capital appreciation and justify higher price-to-earnings ratios.